 National Prohibition lasted from 1920 to 1933.

 After a few months he raided a picnic of a political group.
-So he was transferred to Wilmington, Delaware.
+So he was transferred to Delaware.
 Shortly after that, Wilson raided a party for the governor of his new state!

-During the trial, Wilson refused to tell the judge who gave him the key enabling the raid.
+During the trial, Wilson refused to tell the judge who gave him the key for the raid.
 This led to the case of Wilson v.
 United States.
 In that case, the court held him in contempt and sent him to jail.

 III.
 Second Book